COMP10001/py-safe-grading-framework/README.md

 for stdout that is dynamic to number of test cases

 - ASTCheck and PEP8 functions show too much information in stacktrace, should use traceback to change the limit.
+    - Fixed with custom grader, no traceback is shown.

 - Importing can fail if the file name has '-' in it.
 Switch to using import lib to dynamically load